bethgelab/foolbox/README.rst

    adv_img = attack(image=image, label=label)

-Interfaces for a range of other deeplearning packages such as TensorFlow, PyTorch and Lasagne are available.
+Interfaces for a range of other deeplearning packages such as TensorFlow, PyTorch and Lasagne are available, e.g.

 .. code-block:: python

    model = foolbox.models.PyTorchModel(torchmodel)

-Different adversarial criteria such as Top-k or specific target classes can be passed to the attack, e.g.
+Different adversarial criteria such as Top-k, specific target classes or target probability levels can be passed to the attack, e.g.

 .. code-block:: python